elec-e8408-mini-project-2025/project-documentation/README.md

 Expected results:

-1. The selected json verification tool does not report any errors.
+1. The selected JSON verification tool does not report any errors.

 ### Realtime Clock Compliance